toransahu/notes/docs/Engineering/Software-Engineering/Architecture/system_design.md

 # Scalability
 ## Availability

+[^12]

-Service is operational/available/running whenever needed.
+- Service is operational/available/running whenever needed

-% of time service is operational. uptime.
+- % of time service is operational
+- uptime divided by total time (uptime plus downtime)

-Or, each request to the service receives a response.
+- Or, each request to the service receives a response

 Techniques to improve availability:

-[^10]

-- failovers
-- asynchronous calls
-- dependency isolations
-    - set timeout
-    - use circuit breaker
-- set current limit
-- load balancing?

 ### Fail Over
 A fall back mechanism

+[^10]

+### asynchronous calls
+### dependency isolations
+#### set timeout
+#### use circuit breaker
+### set current limit
+### load balancing?

 ## Resiliency/Fault-tolerant/Reliability

 Resiliency: Service is functional with expected results for given input/environment (even in case of a fault/error) for the required time duration.[^1]

+Reliability:
+- involves availabilityi
+- if a system is reliable, you can say it is available.
+However, if it is available, it may not necessarily be reliable.
-Reliability: service is functional for a specific time interval without a failure; % of time the service works correctly.
+- service is functional for a specific time interval without a failure
+- % of time the service works correctly
+- the ability of a distributed system to deliver its services even when one or several of its software or hardware components fail

+Say there are multiple available servers, but not responding.. then redirect the request to other server.

+It’s impossible to eliminate failure in microservice applications — the cost of that would be infinite!
+Instead, your focus needs to be on designing microservices that are tolerant of dependency failures and able to gracefully recover from them or mitigate the impact of those failures on their own responsibilities [^13].

+#### Techniques
+- step - 1 ensuring Availability
+- Applying retries, rate limits, circuit breakers, health checks, and caching to mitigate interservice communication issues
+- Applying safe communication standards across many services
+- circuit breaker
+- service mesh

 ### Redundancy

 - duplication of critical components (nodes, processes) with the aim to achieve reliability [^9]
-- The (additional/copies/redundant) resources which are NOT strictly necessary for the distributed system to work correctly but good to have to avoid
+- The (additional/copies/redundant) resources which are NOT strictly necessary for the distributed system to work correctly but good to have to avoid followings:
     - failovers
     - single point of failure
 - Improves reliability